mvaganov/CmdLineAsteroids/notes.md

 I'll also offer in-context advice and best practices from my decades of experience as a game developer and computer science instructor.
 And I'll give some of my own opinions about the Invisible Wizard Problems that define modern computer programming, and game development especially.

+`scene`
+montage of programming, with prominent text centered:
+	Invisible Wizard Problems: Tricky programming issues that need special knowledge or experience to spot and solve.

+`voice`
 One invisible wizard problem that I can mention now is the tradeoff of robustness vs accessibility of this simulation.
 	many of my example implementations will fall short of being highly robust and maximally efficient.
 I apologize for that in advance.
+		I want this tutorial to be easy to follow more than I want it to be perfect software.
 	In this tutorial, I intend to very practically introduce many concepts, and accept that the audience will do further research from these starting points.

 `scene`